cwbriscoe/hashstr/README.md

 # hashstr

+# Before I wrote this library, I did not know about the `encoding/hex` package.
+As you can see by the last benchmark, it is the fastest option and does not require a separate library.
+I would recommend using that.

 A faster conversion of []byte to hex string for cryptographic sum functions in golang.

 It is over 3x faster than using `Sprintf` on my machine.